UPDATE: Check out the new 2017 version of this procedure HERE.

 Rockwell has also published a short video (embedded below) explaining the site's purpose and how to use it:

-I hope you’ve found the above information about Rockwell’s Sample Code Library Website helpful.
-If you have a favorite download from the library, or have a comment or question about it, please don’t hesitate to leave us your comments by using the “Leave a reply” form at the bottom of this page.
+If you have a favorite download from the library, or have a comment or question about it, please don't hesitate to leave us your comments by using the “post a comment or question” link below.